 Users with Grid modify permission can edit cells directly.
 Multi-select mode lets editors add allocations, apply a phase, or remove allocations across multiple cells.
 The percentage field controls the amount of capacity assigned to the selected project and period.

 The Legend is dynamic.
-It explains project colors, allocation phase styling, conflict styling, event styles, travel icons, holiday styling, and leave styling using the organization color defaults configured in Settings.
+It explains project colors, allocation phase styling, conflict styling, event styles, travel icons, holiday styling, leave styling, the shared awaiting-approval marker, and the dashed ghost pills for Plan Grid changes awaiting approval or rejected, using the organization color defaults configured in Settings.

 Overview is the high-level timeline view for projects and events.
 It offers a Gantt-style view for schedule shape and an Outlook-style calendar view for calendar inspection.